Back to All Events

 COURSE INFO:

-This is a looped race, where all entrants start at the same time, and on the ~1 mile loop.
-Entrants will the continue on to a selection of the other loops depending on the type of race style you chose at sign in.
+This is a looped course.
+All entrants will start on the ~1 mile loop.
+Entrants will the continue on to a selection of the other loops.
+Pick your pleasure!
 There are 5 different loops of varying distance and difficulty.
 They all start and end at the Two Moon Campground.
 Click on each map below to get the Gaia map link for each loop.
 This can be downloaded as a GPX file to your device.

 Loop 1: